Tigers - Rangers Prediction, Pick, How To Watch

-The Detroit Tigers head to Arlington, Texas to match up with the Texas Rangers.
+The Detroit Tigers are looking for a series split with Texas Rangers this afternoon.
 It's time to continue our MLB odds series with a Tigers-Rangers prediction, pick, and how-to-watch.

-The Tigers enter the game after losing two of three to the Minnesota Twins over the weekend.
-Still, they are 6-4 over their last ten games and sit at 33-43 on the season.
-That places Detorit just 5.5 games behind the twins for first place in the division.
-Meanwhile, the Rangers come in losing two of three to the Yankees over the weekend.
-They are not just 5-5 in their last ten but still have a nice lead in the AL West.
-Sitting at 47-30 on the year, the Rangers are not only the leaders of the AL West but have one of the best records in all of baseball.
+The Tigers took game one of the series against the Rangers, but have now lost two straight to Texas.
+Last night was all about Dane Dunning for the Rangers.
+After giving up a lead-off single in the first, he retired the next 17 batters he faced.
+Zach McKinstry led off the game with a single and then broke Dunning's 17-batter streak with a double in the top of the sixth.
+It would be for not though, as he was stranded at second base.
+He would retire nine more batters before giving up a two-out single to Andy Ibanez in the bottom of the ninth.
+Kerry Carpenter ended the shutout just three pitches later with a home run to right center, as Dunning went 8.2 innings getting his seventh win of the year.

+The Rangers would hit three home runs in the game, and score ten times to get their 49th win of the year.
+They now sit with the second-best record in the American League and have a six-game lead on the Astros and Angels in the AL West.

 Here are the Tigers-Rangers MLB odds, courtesy of FanDuel.